 By engaging with others, asking questions, answering questions, and helping others, you can draw more attention than if you are not doing these things.
 This can lead to opportunities that might not have otherwise come your way.

-In the thread that followed (and thanks to Kim’s prior engagement in this group), an opportunity emerged to possibly create a joint training pairing our Content Creators Planner with Jarvis, their AI marketing copywriting SaaS.
+In the thread that followed (and thanks to Kim’s prior engagement in this group), an opportunity emerged to possibly create a joint training pairing our Content Creators Planner with Jasper, their AI marketing copywriting SaaS.

 But wait, it gets even better…